MajliTech/CloudIPsyncr/README.md

 ## Changed name to avoid legal issues

 Next releases will have their name changed to CloudIPsyncr.
-I will soon make an migration program

 ## Migrating from ClouDDNS